Sharpe's Siege: Television adaptation

 The novel was adapted for the fourth season of the Sharpe television series under the same title.
 The adaptation gave Maquerre a sister, Catherine, who remains behind at the fort when it is captured by the British and serves as a secondary love interest for Sharpe.
 The nautical element is removed, making Bampfylde the new commanding officer of the Prince of Wales' Own Volunteers and omitting Killick altogether.
-Hogan was replaced with Major-General Ross, a character created for the series, and both he and Sharpe's wife Jane suffer from fever, but recover after Sharpe brings back quinine to cure them.
+Hogan was replaced with Major-General Ross, a character created for the series, and both he and Sharpe's wife Jane suffer from fever.
+The quinine that can cure her is a subplot for Sharpe.
 Ducos poses as the mayor of Bordeaux, whereas in the novel a separate character (a French officer named Jean Favier) poses as the mayor's representative, and Maquerre's death is altered, with him remaining with the French and being shot from a distance by Hagman.
 Bampfylde is arrested for deserting his post.